History of East Kent Freemasonry

 Some of the first Provincial Grand Masters hardly ever visited their Provinces: some never did so!
 The modern Provincial Grand Master is a very hard working and proactive leader.
 Kent has long been very fortunate in its leadership.
 The 11th and first effective Provincial Grand Master, Viscount Holmesdale/Earl Amherst served for 45 years.
 He was succeeded by Col. Fiennes Stanley Wykeham, afterwards Baron Cornwallis, who served for 30 years until 1935, when he was succeeded by his son, the 2nd Baron, who held the Office until the Province divided in 1973.
 He then continued as Provincial Grand Master in East Kent until 1981, a record of service which will never be equalled.
 His son, the 3rd Lord Cornwallis, was Pro Grand Master of The United Grand Lodge of England from 1982-1992.
 He was a member of Douglas Lodge No 1725, meeting in Maidstone.

 John Andrew Porter TD JP DL, from Gravesend, was appointed as Provincial Grand Master in 1981 and served until 1992, carrying the Province forward into the modern era, when John Bonomy OBE JP, from Folkestone, was appointed.
 He led the Province, with great distinction, until 2004, meeting the many challenges which emerged during his time in office.
-He was succeeded by Michael Robin Bailey from Rochester who served the office until 2011 and drove the Province forward through a period of innovation and change.
+He was succeeded by Michael Robin Bailey from Rochester who served until 2011 and drove the Province forward through a period of innovation and change.